Master of Arts in English

 Last possible date to submit a completed draft of the thesis to the director.
 When the draft thesis has been completed and the director has found it generally satisfactory (the student and director may meet several times before this happens), then and only then is it ready to be sent on to the other committee members (readers).
 By this point the draft must be free of all surface and grammatical errors.

-Last possible date for the director to submit the thesis to the Literature and Philosophy Department office, which distributes it to the readers.
+The director should submit the thesis to the committee readers.
 The readers must be allowed at least two weeks to critique and return the thesis to the major professor, who will then sit down with the student to discuss the called-for changes, or suggestions for revision.
 These may be substantive or minor.
 The student will make the revisions.
 When these are completed, the director and student will meet again to discuss whether they have been satisfactorily implemented.

-The director submits the thesis to the Literature and Philosophy Department office.
-The main office distributes copies of the thesis to the other readers and schedules a date for the defense (orals) that is agreeable to all parties.
+The director submits the thesis to committee readers.
+The main office schedules a date for the defense (orals) that is agreeable to all parties.

 Final date for the defense of the thesis.
 The committee may find it necessary for the student to make further but probably non-substantive changes.